N\'eron models of jacobians over base schemes of dimension greater than 1: Flatness of closure of the unit section in the Picard space is equivalent to existence of a N eron model

-As such, it suffices to show that $\phi$ is flat.
-We will in fact show that it is smooth.
-We first consider the restriction $\phi_0$ of $\phi$ to the fibrewise-connected components of the identity sections, denoted $\cl{P}^0$ and $\cl{N}^0$.
-These are both smooth separated group algebraic spaces of finite presentation over $S$ and with connected fibres, and $\cl{P}^0$ is semi-abelian.
-Clearly $\phi_0$ is an isomorphism over $U$.
+Write $\phi^0$ for the restriction of $\phi$ to the fibrewise-connected components of identity.
+Clearly $\phi^0$ is an isomorphism over $U$.
 As such\footnote{Here we apply the result to a morphism of spaces, when the reference given proves it for schemes.
-It turns out that the same proof works for spaces. }, \cite[IX, proposition 3.1 (e)]{SGA7I} implies that $\phi_0$ is an open immersion, in particular smooth.
-Now applying \cref{lem:flat_on_identity_implies_flat}, we see that $\phi$ is smooth. \end{proof}
+It turns out that the same proof works for spaces. }, \cite[IX, proposition 3.1 (e)]{SGA7I} implies that $\phi_0$ is an open immersion, in particular flat, hence so is $\phi^0_s$, and we are done.

-\begin{lemma} Let $S$ be a scheme, $f:X \ra S$ and $g: Y \ra S$ surjective morphisms of schemes, and $\psi \colon X \ra Y$ a closed immersion over $S$.
-Suppose also that $g$ is flat and locally of finite presentation.
-Let $U \sub S$ a scheme-theoretically dense open immersion, and assume that $f$ and $g$ are both isomorphisms over $U$.
-Then $f$ is flat. \end{lemma} \begin{proof} Flatness is Zariski local, and scheme-theoretic density is preserved under flat base-change, so we may assume that $X$, $Y$ and $S$ are all affine, in particular the maps $f$, $g$ and $\psi$ are separated.
-By \cite[lemma 2.0]{Lutkebohmert1993On-compactifica} we deduce that $g$ is an isomorphism.

-Identifying $Y$ and $S$, we have that $f:X \ra S$ is surjective, a closed immersion, and is an isomorphism over $U$.
-Scheme-theoretic density of $U$ in $S$ now implies that $f$ is actually an isomorphism.
-In particular, $f$ is flat as desired. \end{proof}

-\begin{lemma} Let $S$ be a scheme, and $f\colon G \ra H$ a morphism of $S$-group algebraic spaces, with $G/S$ smooth.
-Let $G^0$ and $H^0$ denote the fibre-wise connected components of identity.
-Let $\bf{P}$ be a property of morphisms of spaces that is preserved by base-change, closed under composition, source-local for the smooth topology, and such that open immersions have $\bf{P}$.
-Suppose that both $G \ra S$ and the the induced morphism $f^0\colon G^0 \ra H^0$ have $\bf{P}$.
-Then $f$ has $\bf{P}$. \end{lemma} \begin{proof} Let $p \in G$ be any point.
-Suppose there exists $T \ra S$ a morphism of spaces with the following properties: \begin{itemize} \item $T \ra S$ is smooth surjective and has $\bf{P}$; \item there exists a section $\sigma\colon T \ra G_T$ whose image contains a point $q$ which maps to $p$ under the natural projection $G_T \ra G$. \end{itemize}